Amy Coney Barrett On The Supreme Court Could Change Everything

 Advertisement

-In the 2019 case Doe v.
+In the 2019 Doe v.
 Purdue, a male student who was suspended after being found guilty of sexual assault of a classmate countersued Purdue University for what he claimed was a violation of his constitutional due process rights and his contention that Purdue was motivated to discipline him because of anti-male bias, which would constitute as a violation of Title IX of the Education Amendments of 1972.

 After a lower court dismissed Doe’s case in full, the Seventh Circuit, in an opinion authored by Barrett, reversed the lower court’s decision and allowed Doe to proceed with his case in full.